antiguaMob/LPC1768_TestCodes/README.md

 # LPC1768

-LPC1768 is a SoC which has an ARM Cortex M3 microprocessor in it.
+LPC1768 is a SoC which works on ARM Cortex M3 microprocessor.

 NOTE:
 '_basic' is a folder which has the libraries of LPC1768 and all these files have to be present in the same folder as of the other code while burning it onto the chip.